Nurse Practitioner and CRNA Scope of Practice: 2018 Updates

 “This bill prohibits an insurance company, managed care organization or the Public Employees Insurance Agency from requiring a nurse practitioner to hold a collaborative agreement in order to obtain insurance payment for providing care, making it easier for patients to choose an NP for their care,” said Tay Kopanos, vice president of state government affairs for the American Association of Nurse Practitioners (AANP).

 Indiana HB 1119 passed.
-It authorizes advanced practice nurses to sign physician order for scope of treatment (POST) forms.
+It authorizes advanced practice nurses to sign physician orders for scope of treatment (POST) forms.

 In Vermont, HB 684 passed and was signed into law by Gov. Scott.